vmware-tanzu/community-edition/docs/site/content/docs/latest/vsphere-monitoring-stack.md

 % kubectl get svc -A | grep grafana grafana              grafana                         LoadBalancer   100.70.202.170   xx.xx.62.23   80:31227/TCP                 118s

+$ kubectl get httpproxy -A
+NAMESPACE                 NAME                   FQDN                         TLS SECRET       STATUS   STATUS DESCRIPTION tanzu-system-dashboard    grafana-httpproxy      grafana.corinternal.com      grafana-tls      valid    Valid HTTPProxy tanzu-system-monitoring   prometheus-httpproxy   prometheus.corinternal.com   prometheus-tls   valid    Valid HTTPProxy
 ```

 As mentioned, Grafana uses a Load Balancer service type by default, so it has been provided with its own Load Balancer IP addess by NSX ALB.
 I have once more intentionally obfuscated the first two octets of the address.
 You can now add this to your DNS, like you did with Prometheus.

 ### Validate Grafana functionality

 After adding your virtual host FQDN to your DNS, you can now connect to the Grafana dashboard using the FDQN.
-But since it has its own Load Balancer service, you could also connect directly to the IP address allocated to the Service since it is not using an Ingress or HTTPProxy, unlike Prometheus.
+You connect directly to the Load Balancer IP address allocated to the Service.
 The login credentials are `admin/admin` initially, but you will need to change the password on first login.
 This is the landing page:

 ![Grafana Landing Page](/docs/site/content/docs/img/grafana-landing-page.png?raw=true)